ObserveRTC/schemas/npm-samples-lib/README.md

 Field | Description
 --- | ---
-type (**Mandatory**) | The name of the issue payload | The value associated with the event, if applicable. timestamp | The timestamp in epoch format when the event was generated.
+type (**Mandatory**) | The name of the issue key | Identifier of the related issue or resolution when it is provided. payload | The value associated with the event, if applicable. timestamp | The timestamp in epoch format when the event was generated.